Aunsiels/Mesh_Bee/doc/documentation.md

 ### Installation

-To be able to compile my code, I needed to install the tools given by NXP.
-I will summurize instructions given on [this page](http://www.seeedstudio.com/wiki/Mesh_Bee#9.1_Firmware_Downloads).
+To be able to compile the code, we needed to install the tools given by NXP.
+Here are summurized instructions given on [this page](http://www.seeedstudio.com/wiki/Mesh_Bee#9.1_Firmware_Downloads).

-To be able to compile the program, I will need to use **Windows** (I know, it is sad...).
+To be able to compile the program, we needed to use **Windows**.

-The first thing I needed to check is if whether the programmer is well configured or not.
-I only need to do that if it is the first time I use it.
-I downloaded [this program](http://www.seeedstudio.com/wiki/File:FT_Prog_v2.8.2.0.zip) and unziped it with my favorite unzipper.
-I connected the UartSBee v5 to PC, opened **FT_Prog** and configured it like this:
+The first thing we needed to check is if whether the programmer is well configured or not.
+We only needed to do that if it was the first time we use it.
+We downloaded [this program](http://www.seeedstudio.com/wiki/File:FT_Prog_v2.8.2.0.zip) and unziped it with our favorite unzipper.
+We connected the UartSBee v5 to PC, opened **FT_Prog** and configured it like this:

 ![programmer configuration](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/FT_Prog.png)

 **THIS IS VERY IMPORTANT TO BE SURE THE PROGRAMMER IS ON 3.3V !
-OTHERWISE, THAT WILL DESTROY THE MESHBEE.** To do it, I used the rigth switch (if the antenna is up) and put it up to 3.3.
+OTHERWISE, THAT DESTROYS THE MESHBEE.** To do it, we used the rigth switch (if the antenna is up) and put it up to 3.3.

-I also had to put the programmer in **PROG** mode thanks to the second switch, in a bottom position.
-This mode allows me to program the MeshBee.
+We also had to put the programmer in **PROG** mode thanks to the second switch, in the bottom position.
+This mode allowed us to program the MeshBee.

-I needed the tool to program the Meshbee.
-[I downloaded it](http://www.seeedstudio.com/wiki/File:Jennic_flash_programmer.zip) and unziped it.
-I connected the Meshbee to the programmer.
+We needed the tool to program the Meshbee.
+[We downloaded it](http://www.seeedstudio.com/wiki/File:Jennic_flash_programmer.zip) and unziped it.
+We connected the Meshbee to the programmer.
 The antenna **MUST** be on the same size than the usb port.
-I was then able to open **FlashGUI.exe**.
+We were then able to open **FlashGUI.exe**.
 This is the software to flash the MeshBee.
-I created a shortcut somewhere because I would need it a lot.
-Here are the steps I followed to program the Meshbee :
+We created a shortcut somewhere because we needed it a lot.
+Here are the steps we followed to program the Meshbee :

 ![Program meshbee](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/400px-Flash_programmer1.png.jpeg)

-I begin by choosing the binary file.
-There are in the **Mesh_Bee/build/output** directory.
-There are three of them : one for the coordinator, one for routers and one for end-nodes.
-I choose one to try, coordinator one for instance (COO).
-Next, I need to select the COM port, which is where your Meshbee is connect.
-I may have several of them if I have other devices connected.
-To know which one is the good one, I unplug the programmer, look at the list, plug it again and the one which was added is my MeshBee. **I need to remember the number here**, after the COM.
-It will be usefull to communicate with the MeshBee later.
-I need to be sure that the Connect box is checked.
-I click on the Refresh button.
-If everything is ok, the MAC address of the Zigbee will be printed in the boxes.
-Otherwise, I check that everything is connected, in **PROG** mode and do the previous steps again.
-I can now program the MeshBee by pressing **Program**.
-I will normally receive a message which says that everything went well.
-I have the program on the chip.
+We began by choosing the binary file.
+There were in the **Mesh_Bee/build/output** directory.
+There were three of them : one for the coordinator, one for routers and one for end-nodes.
+We choosed one to try, the coordinator one for instance (COO).
+Next, we needed to select the COM port, which was where our Meshbee was connected.
+We had several of them as we had other devices connected.
+To know which one was the good one, we unpluged the programmer, looked at the list, pluged it again and the one which was added was my MeshBee. **We needed to remember the number here**, after the COM.
+It was useful to communicate with the MeshBee later.
+We needed to be sure that the **Connect** box was checked.
+We clicked on the Refresh button.
+If everything was ok, the MAC address of the Zigbee would be printed in the boxes.
+Otherwise, we checked that everything was well connected, in **PROG** mode and we did the previous steps again.
+We were then able to program the MeshBee by pressing **Program**.
+We normally received a message which said that everything went well.
+We had the program on the chip.

-Then, I installed the SDK.
-I downloaded the [SDK Toolchain JN-SW-4041](http://cache.nxp.com/documents/other/JN-SW-4041.zip), the [SDK Zigbee Smart Energy JN-SW-4064](http://cache.nxp.com/documents/other/JN-SW-4064.zip) and the [SDK ZigBee Home Automation JN-SW-4067](http://cache.nxp.com/documents/other/JN-SW-4067.zip).
-I install them in the **same directory**, C:/Jennic for instance.
+Then, we installed the SDK.
+We downloaded the [SDK Toolchain JN-SW-4041](http://cache.nxp.com/documents/other/JN-SW-4041.zip), the [SDK Zigbee Smart Energy JN-SW-4064](http://cache.nxp.com/documents/other/JN-SW-4064.zip) and the [SDK ZigBee Home Automation JN-SW-4067](http://cache.nxp.com/documents/other/JN-SW-4067.zip).
+We installed them in the **same directory**, C:/Jennic for instance.
 This is important as the compiler will look for them there.

-I was able to open a program called Jennic Bash Shell.
-I opened it.
-It is a linux-like console.
-I went to the build directory with **cd Mesh_Bee/build/**.
-I have scripts here for compilation.
-I had problems with them so I ran directly the commands in the build files directly in the console.
+We were able to open a program called Jennic Bash Shell.
+We opened it.
+It was a linux-like console.
+We went to the build directory with **cd Mesh_Bee/build/**.
+There were scripts here for compilation.
+We had problems with them so we ran directly the commands in the build files directly in the console.
 For the coordinator :

 	make JENNIC_CHIP=JN5168 JENNIC_CHIP_FAMILY=JN516x PDM_BUILD_TYPE=_EEPROM TRACE_ALL=0 TARGET=COO clean